Chenry513/HenryChen/work-experience.md

 ---

 ## Mitacs Research Intern
-**BCIT — Seaspan Shipyards Collaboration** · Jan 2026 – Present
+**BCIT in collaboration with Seaspan Shipyards** · Jan 2026 – Present

-Researching automated weld joint detection for robotic welding.
-Given three photos of a weld joint on a table, the goal is to automatically reconstruct the joint in 3D and determine where a robotic arm should start and end its weld path — no manual input needed.
+Research internship working on automated weld joint detection for robotic welding.
+The idea is to take a few photos of a weld joint and have the system figure out the 3D geometry on its own, so a robot knows exactly where to start and end the weld without anyone having to manually tell it.

 [More detail](/work-experience/mitacs-intern)

 ---

-## Research Assistant — Backend & Automation
+## Research Assistant — Backend and Automation
-**Simon Fraser University — PadComputing Lab** · May – Aug 2025
+**Simon Fraser University, PadComputing Lab** · May – Aug 2025

-Built automated ingestion and validation pipelines for a research platform, reducing manual review by ~60%.
-Integrated GitHub Actions CI and maintained a Django codebase.
+Built automated data ingestion and validation pipelines for a research platform.
+Integrated GitHub Actions for CI and worked on maintaining and extending a Django codebase.

 [More detail](#) *(coming soon)*

 ---

 ## Research Assistant — Backend
-**Simon Fraser University — PadComputing Lab** · Aug – Dec 2024
+**Simon Fraser University, PadComputing Lab** · Aug – Dec 2024

-Developed backend components for a Django-based research platform — REST APIs, relational schema design, migrations, and Django Admin tooling.
+Backend work on a Django research platform.
+Built out REST API endpoints, designed relational schema, handled migrations and Django Admin tooling.

 [More detail](#) *(coming soon)*